ajdawson/eofs/doc/index.rst

 All the interfaces support the same set of operations.

 Regardless of which interface you use, the basic usage is the same.
-The EOF analysis is handled by a solver class.
-The EOF solution is computed when the solver class in instantiated.
+The EOF analysis is handled by a solver class, and the EOF solution is computed when the solver class is created.
 Method calls are then used to retrieve the quantities of interest from the solver class.

-The following is a very simple illustrative example which computes the leading 2 EOFs of a temporal spatial field using the `eofs.cdms` interface:
+The following is a very simple illustrative example which computes the leading 2 EOFs of a temporal spatial field using the `eofs.iris` interface:

 .. code-block:: python

-   import cdms2
+   import iris
-   from eofs.cdms import Eof
+   from eofs.iris import Eof

    # read a spatial-temporal field, time must be the first dimension
-   ncin = cdms2.open('sst_monthly.nc')
-   sst = ncin('sst')
+   sst = iris.load_cube('sst_monthly.nc')
-   ncin.close()

    # create a solver class, taking advantage of built-in weighting
    solver = Eof(sst, weights='coslat')